SPyofgame200/HCMUS-Cross-Da-Road/CrossDaRoad-Beta/CrossDaRoad-Beta/docs/standard/functionStandard.md

   - `[Constructor]` initialize object's variables upon creation.
   - `[Destructor]` cleaning and release resources upon destruction.
   - `[Initializer]` boolean functions that being used in the `constructors`.
+  - `[Loader]` boolean functions that are used to load and extract data.
   - `[Clean-up]` boolean functions that being used in the `destructors`.
   - `[Release]` helper functions for the clean-up for releasing pointer resources
   - `[Validator]` boolean functions that validates certain actions.